Laptop charging trolley: Health and safety

 In 2009, the UK Health and Safety Executive (HSE) issued a health and safety alert to schools with laptop charging trolleys, following an incident where a person received an electric shock.
 According to the HSE, the incident occurred "when a 3-pin plug supplying the trolley was removed from the supply socket, there was sufficient stored electric charge on the pins of the plug to give the user an electric shock."
 Contrary to good engineering practice, some trolley have two supply cables, inadequate plug and cable storage facilities, and unsuitable earth terminations.

-The HSE declared that in spite of European law, some laptop charging trolleys sold by certain manufacturers have been supplied and sold without going through the correct health and safety processes, this practice resulted in the individual receiving an electrical shock.
+The HSE declared that in spite of European law, some laptop charging trolleys sold by certain manufacturers had been supplied and sold without going through the correct health and safety processes, this practice resulted in the individual receiving an electrical shock.
 The HSE explained that, "When electrical equipment is placed on the market in the UK, the manufacturer / supplier should have established that the equipment is safe for intended use, constructed in accordance with good electrical engineering practice in relation to safety matters, and that it is in conformity with the principal elements of the safety objectives for electrical equipment as set out in the Electrical Equipment (Safety) Regulations 1994."
 The body stated that any laptop charging trolley that had not been through the above process, or been affixed with a CE Certification mark, should not go on sale within the European Economic Area (EEA).

-Despite the health and safety scare, the HSE made clear that not all laptop charging trolleys are dangerous, only those that do not conform to CE Certification.
+Despite these health and safety concerns, the HSE made clear that not all laptop charging trolleys are dangerous, only those that do not conform to CE Certification.
 The organization advised that schools and other companies intending to purchase charging trolleys should ensure these products display the CE mark.
 The safety issue created much furore throughout the industry.